 This might seem obvious because you know that nothing in business happens overnight, and success with video is the same way.
 So give yourself time to gain traction when you first start.

 Start your videos with YOU on camera

-Super simple, straightforward tip here.
+Super simple, straightforward tip here for YouTube for beginners.

 Starting your video with you on camera allows people to decide right away if they connect with you as a person.
 This will keep the people who connect with you watching, simply because they want to get to know you.